 The decline in the New York Stock Exchange was even greater the previous day.
 On the 9th (local time), the Nasdaq index plunged 4.29%, and the Dow Jones Industrial Average and S&P 500 also fell 1.99% and 3.20%, respectively.
 The decline of big tech companies such as Amazon (-5.21%), Meta (-3.71%) and Apple (-3.32%) was remarkable.
 The Nasdaq, which focuses on technology stocks, has fallen 26% this year alone.

-Concerns about a global economic slowdown are growing as the Fed announces an additional big step amid the prolonged war in Ukraine and China’s lockdown measures.
+Concerns regarding a global economic slowdown are growing as the Fed announces an additional big step amid the prolonged war in Ukraine and China’s lockdown measures.
 According to a Wall Street Journal (WSJ) survey last month, the probability of a recession within the next 12 months is 28%, higher than in January (18%).
 Microsoft founder Bill Gates said in an interview with CNN on the 8th that “the war in Ukraine and rising energy and food prices will accelerate inflation and force interest rate hikes, leading to a slowdown in the economy.”

 The market’s attention is focused on the US Consumer Price Index for April, scheduled for the 11th.
 If the inflation rate, which soared to 8.5% in March, is somewhat lower, it will take a breather, but if it rises further, the financial market may be further shocked.
-Kim Ji-san, head of Kiwoom Securities’ research center, said, “If the US consumer price inflation rate is higher than the market forecast, the KOSPI could be pushed back to 2,480.”
+Kim Ji-san, head of Kiwoom Securities’ research center, said, “If the US consumer price inflation rate is higher than the market forecast, the KOSPI might be pushed back to 2,480.”
 Shin Se-don, an emeritus professor of economics at Sookmyung Women’s University, said, “Fed Chairman Jerome Powell said there would be no giant step (a 0.75 percentage point increase in interest rates), but there is growing concern that the big step alone will not be able to keep prices down.”

 Reporter Park Min-woo [email protected]